Bike and Barge

 This day is dedicated to discovering the region of Brie de Meaux, an AOC cow’s milk cheese nicknamed “the king of cheeses and the prince of desserts.”
 After a few uphill kilometers, you’ll enjoy a well-deserved tasting of the famous Brie de Meaux and Brie noir at the family-run Fromagerie Ganot.

 Before beginning your ride, you can visit the center of Meaux with its magnificent Saint Etienne Cathedral, built in the 12th century in the Romanesque style and remodeled over time until it acquired the Gothic appearance we can admire today.
 Today’s stage is mainly along the Marne and its side canal.
-At Chalifert, there’s a hill to cross, while the boat (and those who want to avoid the climb) goes through a tunnel.
-In the afternoon, the boat awaits you in Lagny-sur-Marne, a small town along the Marne.
+Cycle along the Canal de l’Ourq, an artificial canal built by Napoleon to transport wood, grain and water to Paris, and reach Lagny-sur-Marne, today’s destination.

 - comfort Silver